The Great Tribulation

 When Israel feels secure — its enemies defeated, the Russian/Muslim army destroyed, and God obviously blessing the nation — the Final Human Empire attacks.
 “I am going to make Jerusalem a cup that sends all the surrounding peoples reeling.
 Judah will be besieged as well as Jerusalem.
 On that day, when all the nations of the earth are gathered against her, I will make Jerusalem an immovable rock for all the nations.
 All who try to move it will injure themselves” (Zech.
 12:2-3).

 It says that all the nations of the earth will come against Israel militarily.
-That doesn’t require that every army in the world be in Israel, however, because a multinational army sent by the United Nations would fulfill these verses.
+That doesn’t require that every army in the world be in Israel, however, because a multinational army sent by an international agency would fulfill these verses.
 We’ll see that even more armies go to the region later for the “battle of Armageddon.”

 Why do the armies come?
 Because Jerusalem (the capital of Israel) is an “immovable rock” — Israel refuses to cooperate with the UN.
 I love God’s sense of humor.
 First he calls Jerusalem an immovable rock then says that everyone who tries to move it will hurt themselves!